 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Long term loan from a related party is at floating rate of interest.

 Currency risk

 Currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Except for the below, there is no significant currency risk as substantially all financial assets and financial liabilities are denominated in the US Dollars or UAE Dirhams to which the US Dollars rate is fixed: